Back to Results

 The identity of authors is concealed from evaluators of manuscripts; therefore, each submission should include a separate title page containing the title of the essay and the author’s name, mailing address, email address, and phone number.
 Besides the title and the author's name, this page should not contain information that would form part of the published article envisioned in the manuscript.
 The author’s identity should not otherwise be revealed in the manuscript (third person references to the author's published research may be revised once a manuscript is accepted for publication).
 The essay title should be repeated on the first page of the text of the manuscript.

-Manuscripts, including text, quotations, and notes, must be double-spaced throughout and normally should contain 8,000 to 12,000 words, including notes.
-At the beginning of every manuscript the author should include the title of the article, an abstract of about 100 words and a limited list of keywords.
+Manuscripts, including text, quotations, and notes, must be typed in Word files (.doc or .docx) and double-spaced throughout.
+Generally, manuscripts should be complete in 8,000 to 12,000 words, including notes.
+Authors may compose the text of manuscripts only in English, French, German, Italian, Latin, or Spanish (of course, other languages may be quoted).
+At the beginning of every manuscript the author should include the title of the article, an abstract of about 100 words, and a limited list of keywords.
 Authors are responsible for verifying all quotations, citations, and references in the manuscript before submission.
 Quotations must be collated word-by-word with source texts.
-Sources and locations of citations in source texts must be confirmed.
-Documentation of facts of publication for all works cited in must be scrutinized for accuracy and completeness.
-All documentation of sources and scholarly commentary must be accomplished in endnotes of the manuscript.
+Sources and locations of quotations and citations in all sources (including primary texts and translations) must be provided and confirmed.
+Languages quoted—other than the manuscript’s composition language—should be accompanied by a translation in the composition language.
+Documentation of facts of publication for all works cited must be complete and scrutinized for accuracy.
+Generally, all documentation of sources and scholarly commentary must be accomplished in endnotes of the manuscript (i.e., do not use a reference list or bibliography).
 Authors should submit a manuscript to Rhetorica only if it conforms to these general specifications.

 1. Authors must compose manuscripts in one of the following languages: English, French, German, Italian, Latin, or Spanish.
 However, authors may discuss and quote texts written in any language for which there exists a Unicode script (see https://unicode.org/standard/supported.html)

-3. In submitted manuscripts, after the article title (at the top of page 1), include an abstract at the beginning of the manuscript of about 100 words.
-For purposes of manuscript review, the language of abstracts should match the language of the article.
+3. In submitted manuscripts, after the article title (at the top of page 1), include an abstractat the beginning of the manuscript of about 100 words.
+For purposes of manuscript review, the language of abstracts should match the composition language of the submission.
 Following the abstract, provide a limited number of keywords.
-The language of these keywords should also match the language in which the manuscript is composed.
+The language of these keywords should also match the manuscript’s composition language.

-7. Regarding Hyphens, En dashes, and Em dashes: Enter hyphens as you would be advised by CMOS 6.76–77; for example, twelfth-century preaching.
+7. Regarding hyphens, en dashes, and em dashes, enter hyphens as you would be advised by CMOS 6.79–6.81; for example, twelfth-century preaching.
 For dates, page ranges, and other numerical ranges, also use a hyphen (for example, 1400-1600 CE, x-xi, §§16-18).
 At JHUP these hyphens will be replaced by en dashes in the proof sheet production process.
-Similarly, for normal dashes, use two unspaced hyphens, for example, “For an em dash--one that indicates a break in a sentence like this--type two hyphens (leave no space on either side).”
-(Cf. CMOS 2.14) At JHUP these double hyphens will be replaced by em dashes in the proof sheet production process.
+Similarly, for normal dashes, use two unspaced hyphens, for example, “For an em dash--one that indicates a break in a sentence like this--type two hyphens (leave no space on either side).” (cf. CMOS 2.17).
+At JHUP these double hyphens will be replaced by em dashes in the proof sheet production process.

 8. For word strings that require italics, use the italic font option in Word.
 Otherwise, by default any words that appear underlined in a manuscript will be changed to italic font.